yjalil/lewagon-983-collab/README.md

 # lewagon-983-collab
 The goal of this repo is to get used to a team workflow in preparation for the projects week.
+If you are interested send me your git username so i can invite you as a collaorator.

 ## Target skills
 * [Github fundamentals](https://youtu.be/HVsySz-h9r4)